camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

   .done();
 ```

-The next step is to create a start event and set attributes of it.
+The next step is to create a start event and set its attributes.
 In this example we set
 a name.

 ```java